chadbrewbaker/ami-builder-packer/README.md

 ## Purpose

-This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI, and also provides a cloudformation template that leverages AWS CodePipeline to orchestrate the entire process.
+This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI.

 TODO - write a build diagram with yEd and insert it here.